queryluke/masseffect-5e-data/text/en/class-features/powercasting-sentinel.md

 ### Powercasting Ability

 Sentinels use a unique L5t biotic implant that integrates with the operative's omni-tool maximizes their innate talents.
-As a sentinel you choose your powercasting modifier from Charisma, Intelligence, or Wisdom.
+As a sentinel you choose either Intelligence or Wisdom as your powercasting modifier.

-- Choosing Charisma means that your operative has immense willpower and uses it to overcome the mental strain of casting biotic powers and interfacing with their omni-tool.
-They use their innate talent to maximize the potency of their powers.
 - Choosing Intelligence means that your operative takes advantage of their omni-tool, using it to assist in the casting of biotic powers.
 Their keen intellect helps them choose strategic targets to maximize the potency of their powers.
 - Choosing Wisdom means that your operative has unmatched concentration and can use the physical mnemonics of their